sendgrid/docs/source/User_Guide/Settings/taxes_and_tax_exempt.md

 Can I get an estimate of my sales tax?
 {% endanchor %}

 Unfortunately, we cannot provide estimates of sales tax for an individual customer ahead of time.
 The taxes assessed could change monthly for various reasons such as state or local tax laws changing.
-You can check your bill throughout the month for an estimate of your sales tax.
+You might also check past invoices, if you have received similar monthly bills, to get a historical estimate of your sales tax.

 {% anchor h3 %}
 Will my tax amount vary from month to month?